alextanhongpin/components-design/README.md

 + Last but not least, a well documented component will help users understand how to use your component better.
 + Provide use cases and examples using `.help()` method, or prepare a link to an online documentation.

+### Living Components

+A concept that bridges UI and UX together.
+Living components are components that ...

 #### Bonus